 5. Your interviewer is a friend

 In your everyday life you’re a confident person.
 You’re not nervous when talking to friends, so replicate that feeling with your interviewer.
 Before you go through the door of the interview room, imagine your friends are just on the other side, looking forward to seeing you.
 Treat the interviewer like an old friend, and you’ll appear much more confident.
+Here's ten top tips for a face-to-face interview.

 As the great Maya Angelou said, “at the end of the day people won’t remember what you said or did, they will remember how you made them feel.”
 If you show an active interest in what your competitors and interviewers have to say, make them feel good about themselves and leave an impression of a confident, capable person, if it’s a job worth having, you’ll get it.